 Each was a product of someone not far removed from them looking for a way forward, and another chance.
 This country gave them that chance, which helps you think of immigration, and progressive social policy more generally, as a return-on-investment deal: Thelonious Monk is here, and Toni Morrison, and Eli Wallach; so are Jeff Goldblum, Jennifer Connelly, and (ahem) White House chief of staff Mick Mulvaney.

-That last one, of course, stopped me flat (Trump, whose mother was a Scottish immigrant, must be here too, though I couldn’t find him).
+That last one, of course, stopped me flat (Trump, whose grandfather was a German immigrant, must be here too, though I couldn’t find him).
 Home, it all seems to say, isn’t so much what you make of it as where it’s allowed to be made.
 We’ve given that permission to generation after generation — poor, huddled masses needing a fresh start and a place to call home.
 They’ve rewarded us with the glorious pluralism that makes us who we are.
 Could we ever have imagined that the home that won’t let you stay, as the title goes, would be this one?
 That’s the proverbial dream turned nightmare.